Gender Pay Gap Report 2018

 Our gender pay gap

-The mean pay: mean pay for women is 4.6% higher than that of men
+The mean pay: Women’s mean hourly rate is 5.4 higher than men’s

-The median pay: median pay for women is 16.5% higher
+The median pay: Women’s median hourly rate is 15% higher than men’s

 Bonus gender pay gap information

 The proportion of men and women in each quartile:

 - Top quartile (highest paid)- 53.1% men, 46.9% women

 - Middle - 30.1% men, 69.9% women